pass-the-salt/pass-the-salt.github.io/content/english/practical/_index.md

 ## Mid day lunchs
 - Mid day lunchs are **not provided** by the organisation.
-- You'll be able to find lunchtime refreshments around the school (from 5 to 20min) from traditional restaurants to street food restaurants from all over the world.
+- You'll be able to find lunchtime refreshments around the school (from 5 to 20min walk) from traditional restaurants to street food restaurants from all over the world.
 - **Mid day break** lasts **1h50 on Wednesday** July 2 and **2h00 on Thursday** July 3

 ## Social event